hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 ---
-title: 'Authorizer'
+title: "Authorizer"
-metaTitle: 'Authorizer | Hasura Authentication Tutorial'
+metaTitle: "Authorizer | Hasura Authentication Tutorial"
-metaDescription: 'Learn how to integrate Authorizer with Hasura to add sign-up, sign-in, and role based authorization into your applications using JWT'
+metaDescription: "Learn how to integrate Authorizer with Hasura to add sign-up, sign-in, and role-based authorization into your applications using JWT"
 ---

 ## What is Authorizer

-[Authorizer](https://authorizer.dev) is database independent open-source authentication and authorization solution.
+[Authorizer](https://authorizer.dev) is a database-independent open-source authentication and authorization solution.

-In this section you will learn how to integrate [Authorizer](https://authorizer.dev) with your Hasura instance and have authorized GraphQL API ready for your application.
+In this section, you will learn how to integrate [Authorizer](https://authorizer.dev) with your Hasura instance and have authorized GraphQL API ready for your application.

 ## How to integrate Authorizer

 ### Step 1: Deploy Authorizer Instance

-To integrate Authorizer with Hasura, you will need an Authorizer instance deployed on your infrastructure or 3rd party cloud services.
-You can deploy authorizer instance using following one click deployment options:
+To integrate Authorizer with Hasura, you need to deploy an Authorizer instance on your infrastructure or a third-party cloud service.
+You can deploy an Authorizer instance using the following one-click deployment options:

 | **Infra provider** |                                                                                           **One-click link**                                                                                            |               **Additional information**               |
 | :----------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------: |